 If you plan to allow your garden beds to lay fallow (rest) for the winter, start by clearing the old plants.
 Then, apply a fresh thick layer of mulch.
 We’ll talk more about mulch options in a moment!
 Furthermore, you could throw down some cover crop seed and allow that to grow while it can.

 Ultimately, you can grow cover crops to rejuvenate otherwise resting garden beds at any time of year, not just during winter!
 While we don’t usually allow our beds to full-on fallow.
-Yet we do periodically rotate nitrogen-fixing crops like fava beans and green beans among our beds.
+Yet we do periodically rotate nitrogen-fixing crops like fava beans and green beans among our beds to help amend the soil.
 We also “chop and drop” or green mulch with other biodynamic accumulators like comfrey and borage throughout the year.
 I love feeding plants with plants.

 After dusting our garden beds with meal fertilizers and working those in, we top the soil off with a couple inches of well-aged compost.
 We add an inch or two before we plant things, lightly mixed into the very top layer of soil.
 Then we add a final inch or two of compost as mulch, after planting the seedlings.